Our mandate is to provide recognition for schools which meet the Canadian Association for Integrative Nutrition curriculum requirements.

-The fee for review is a one time payment of $1000.00 CDN.
-If you change your course or should our requirements change, we may need to do another review.
-The cost for the review will be subject to the details of those changes.
-It is the responsibility of the school to advise C.A.I.N. of any of such changes to your curriculum.
+The fee for review is $1000.00 CAD per year.
+You will receive an annual review package to ensure we are up to date with your course and any changes that may have occurred since your last payment.
+If you change your course or should our requirements change, we may need to do another full review again.
+It is the responsibility of the school to advise HCA of any of such changes to your curriculum.

 my program is not based in Canada.
 Can I still qualify for approval?